-Once you have determined which benefits you, the employee, are paying for, verify that the benefits listed are the ones you selected.
-Be aware of the amount that you are responsible to pay for each particular benefit and confirm that this number matches what was taken out of your pay.
+Once you’ve determined which benefits you, the employee, are paying for, verify that the benefits listed are the ones you selected.
+Be aware of the amount that you’re responsible to pay for each particular benefit and confirm that this number matches what was taken out of your pay.

-Finally, if you have requested any changes (e.g., you’ve changed your benefits, upped your 401(k) contribution, added a new direct deposit account, or moved to a new address), check to see they’ve gone through when you receive your paycheck.
+Finally, if you’ve requested any changes (you’ve changed your benefits, upped your 401K contribution, added a new direct deposit account, or moved to a new address), check to see they’ve gone through when you receive your paycheck.

 For example, here’s something I’ve seen happen before: An employee working in her company’s New York office transfers to the California office, so she updates her address with Human Resources.
 When she looks at her next paycheck, she sees that both NY and CA taxes are being withheld.
 Turns out, HR has updated her home address but not her new work location, so she’s still having NY taxes taken out.

-When you make changes, sometimes things fall through the cracks and this is typically when you will find errors on your paycheck.
+When you make changes, sometimes things fall through the cracks, and this is typically when you’ll find errors on your paycheck.
 Speaking of which: